dafenner/CrowdQCplus/README.md

 Make sure to have these installed (and 'data.table' needs to be loaded) before running CrowdQC+.

 When installing 'rgdal' package on a Linux system, you might run into issues.
 Try running `sudo apt-get install gdal-bin proj-bin libgdal-dev libproj-dev` first and then again installing rgdal from R with `install.packages("rgdal")`.
 For 'older' Linux versions this could also work: `install.packages('rgdal', configure.args = c(rgdal = "--with-proj_api=proj_api.h"))`

+## Using CrowdQC+
+### Data
+Data should be represented as a <a href="https://CRAN.R-project.org/package=data.table">data.table</a>  with the following required columns:

+p_id: unique ID of each station<br>
+time: time as POSIX.ct.
+Keep in mind time zones!<br>
+ta: air-temperature values (or other near-normally distributed variable)<br>
+lon: longitude of the station<br>
+lat: latitude of the station<br>

+Optionally, the user can provide elevation information per station (column 'z'), as to perform a height correction in some of the filter levels.
+Any other column can be present, but is quietly ignored by CrowdQC+.

+### Functionalities
+The QC consists of five main filter levels (m1-m5) and four optional levels (o1-o4).<br>
+Beside the actual QC filters, several helper functions are available to, e.g., add elevation information to each station, check the data.table for compliance with CrowdQC+, and output simple statistics an data availability after application of the QC.

+## How to contribute?
+If you are using CrowdQC+ and have ideas how to make it better, improve its performance, resolve errors, please create <a href="https://github.com/dafenner/CrowdQCplus/issues">issues</a>.

 ## Reference
 Please reference the following paper when using CrowdQC+: